‘Bold And The Beautiful’ Day-By-Day Spoilers Week Of April 30: Despicable Lie Tears A Marriage & Family Apart

 Bill already set his plan in motion on Friday’s episode when he alluded that he and Steffy (Jacqueline MacInnes Wood) were still seeing each other in a conversation with Wyatt.
 Soap Hub recaps state that Steffy unknowingly confirmed Bill’s assertions when she called him and thanked him for keeping their secret.
 Wyatt now believes that Steffy and his father are having an affair.
 Bold and the Beautiful spoilers for the week of April 30 indicate that Bill is so sure that his plan will work that he unsettles Steffy when he says they should share a future, and consequentially, a family together.

-In a welcome break from the Steffy, Hope (Annika Noelle) and Liam (Scott Clifton) saga, Wyatt and Katie (Heather Tom) “risk getting caught” according to She Knows Soaps.
+In a welcome break from the Steffy, Hope (Annika Noelle), and Liam (Scott Clifton) saga, Wyatt and Katie (Heather Tom) “risk getting caught” according to She Knows Soaps.
 To the world, Wyatt and Katie have broken their engagement but they are still seeing each other.
-It seems as if they’re the only individuals brave enough to follow their convictions, if only in secret
+It seems as if they’re the only individuals brave enough to follow their convictions, if only in secret.

 https://twitter.com/BandB_CBS/status/990022362107076608.